 These types of organizations can be vital not only to raise awareness of the problem but also help in implementing solutions to manage antibiotic resistance.

 As stakeholders become aware of the issue, they can move from being informed towards taking action and influencing others.
 As an example, consumers are increasingly raising their concern for antibiotic use in the supply chain.
 The World Consumer Rights Day 2016 focused on pushing the world’s largest fast food companies to make global commitments to stop serving meat from animals routinely given antibiotics used in human medicine.
+Every year, the Chain Reaction report and scorecard ranks America’s top restaurant chains on their policies for antibiotic use in their beef supply chains.
 Another example is the multi-stakeholder platform EPRUMA, which was formed to promote the responsible use of antibiotics in animals in the EU.
 Taking a holistic approach, the Antibiotic Resistance Coalition (ARC), launched an antibiotic resistance declaration in May 2014.
 The declaration contains 42 recommendations across human health, animal health and the environment that can be used to raise awareness about the many facets of the antibiotic resistance problem.

 |WHO Competency Framework for Health Workers’ Education and Training on Antimicrobial Resistance